wfunkenbusch/Markov-Chain-Monte-Carlo/README.md

 All outputs are printed to the console.

 * Current iteration number, for keeping track of code progress.
+To suppress, comment out console.log(i + 1) in main().
+To reduce the number of outputs, console.log(i + 1) may be replaced with:

+if ((i + 1) % n === 0) {
+    console.log(i + 1)
+}

+where n is the fraction of outputs to print.

-* Each adjacency matrix, in order of appearance, followed by the number of times it appeared.
+* The top 1% of adjacency matrices, followed by the number of times they appeared.
+Prioritizes graphs which appeared earlier.
+To change the percentage of top graphs printed, replace the line

+var nBestGraphs = Math.floor(Fun.AList.length / 100 + 1);

+with

+var nBestGraphs = Math.floor(Fun.AList.length * (*fraction to print*) + 1);

 * The expected number of edges connected to the source node.
 * The expected number of edges in the graph.
 * The expected value of the maximum shortest path from the source node to all other nodes.

+Note: the total number of adjacency matrices is N + 1.